likelet/likelet.github.io/content/_index.md

       text: |
         <br>

         We are a team of bioinformatic researchers at the [Sun Yat-sen university Cancer Center](https://www.sysucc.org.cn/), specializing in GI cancer research.
-Our team is also part of the bioinformatic platform led by Professor REN Jian, which you can learn more about at https://renlab.org/.

   - block: markdown
     content: